-(2) A reference in a provision of Schedules 1 or 2 to the carbon component is a reference to the amount specified for that provision in Schedule 2A.

-[By-law 4A inserted in Gazette 29 Jun 2012 p.
-2914-16; amended in Gazette 30 Aug 2013 p.
-4097.]
+Deleted in Gazette 22 Aug 2014 p.
+3024.]

 4. Electricity charges payable by consumers (Sch.
 1, Sch.
 2)

 (1) The charges to be paid by consumers for the metered supply of electricity by the corporation are those specified in, or calculated in accordance with, Schedule 1.